-- Combining the UCUES findings of self-reported food insecurity with financial aid data, the Office of the President found that greater self-help expectations among the lowest-income students (i.e., those with no contribution expected of their parents) was associated with greater levels of food insecurity and homelessness. - Among the "zero parent contribution" students with a self-help below \$8,000, 51 percent reported being food insecure.
+- Combining the UCUES findings of self-reported food insecurity with financial aid data, UCOP found that greater self-help expectations among the lowest-income students (i.e., those with no contribution expected of their parents) were associated with greater levels of food insecurity and homelessness. - Among the "zero parent contribution" students with a self-help below \$8,000, 51 percent reported being food insecure.
 That number rose to 57 percent for those with self-help expectations greater than \$10,000. - This suggests that financial aid does make a difference in the food security of UC students.